ooni/spec/backends/bk-003-collector.md

    `null` values are removed by a marshal-serialize cycle while the Python parser preserves them).

-7. MUST reset the report-specific timer used for automatically closing OPEN reports that have become stale.
+7. MAY reset the report-specific timer used for automatically closing OPEN reports that have become stale (if any sucht timer exists).

-8. is allowed to perform additional quick operations that may have an impact on the status code, and MUST defer other operations that do not have an impact on the status code to after the status code has been sent to the client (the goal being to keep the connection open for as little as possible to avoid the risk that
+8. is allowed to perform additional quick operations that may have an impact on the status code, and SHOULD defer other operations that do not have an impact on the status code to after the status code has been sent to the client (the goal being to keep the connection open for as little as possible to avoid the risk that